-How to Play Hopscotch: Why Hopscotch Is a Hopping Good Family Activity for a Child's Development by Teacher Karen
+How to Play Hopscotch: Hopscotch Is a Hopping Good Family Activity for a Child's Development by Teacher Karen

 When I was young there was a good chance you’d see a group of us kids running around playing kickball or tag, nimbly jumping rope or engrossed in hopscotch.
 Every one of these games are easy to get going, require little or no investment for equipment and add developmental benefits to children.